Designing a Blueprint

 Note that modification does not refer to changes made to the Transitions.
 Any change made to the Transition blocks in a Blueprint is effective immediately, regardless of new records or existing records in the process.

 - You cannot delete a Blueprint while there are active records in the process.
 However, you can deactivate it so that further records do not enter the process.

 - Blueprint overrides the field access rights set for a user.
 For example, if a user has Read-only access to the Amount field, but is responsible to execute a Transition that mandates the Amount field, he/she will be able to update the amount while executing the Blueprint Transition.
 At all other times, the user will continue to have Read-only access to the field.

-- A Transition will be visible to the chosen Transition owner(s) and those above them in the role hierarchy.
+- A Transition will be visible only to the chosen Transition owner(s) and users on the Administrator profile.
 A Transition owner can access records assigned to him/her from the My Jobs module.